A Crash Course in Mobility and Autonomous Vehicles

 Take China, where autonomous cars are key to ‘Made in China 2025’, a nationwide program that’s meant to transform the country into a world leader in innovation.
-That’s helped tech conglomerate Baidu develop Apollo, a self-driving software that’s been tested on city roads since last year; meanwhile, startup UISEE is ready to roll out an autonomous vehicle, designed to operate in a closed environment with fixed roads and predictable circumstances.
-China’s innovation in this field will only continue to accelerate thanks to the Chinese Ministry of Industry and Information Technology’s new guidelines: released just last month, they make it easy for local authorities to road test autonomous vehicles.
-Already, the ministry has issued licenses for self-driving cars from two companies (electric car start-up NIO and state-owned giant SAIC Motor.)
+That’s helped tech conglomerate Baidu develop Apollo, a self-driving software that’s been tested on city roads since 2017; meanwhile, startup UISEE is rolling out an autonomous vehicle, designed to operate in a closed environment with fixed roads and predictable circumstances.
+China’s innovation in this field will only continue to accelerate thanks to the Chinese Ministry of Industry and Information Technology’s recent guidelines: released in 2018, they make it easy for local authorities to road test autonomous vehicles.

-Meanwhile in the US, some experts predict that fully autonomous vehicles will be broadly deployed by 2020; and last September, the American House of Representatives unanimously approved a bill to quickly allow self-driving cars without a human controller on roads.
-Because monoliths such as Mercedes, General Motors and even Toyota are all scrambling to bring self-driving cars to market – presumably to avoid becoming irrelevant when oil-run cars could become vastly outnumbered by autonomous, electric cars by 2030 – the lobbying from these companies has presumably been fierce enough to triumph over safety concerns from citizens about the maturity of this technology.
-(Even Uber, who recently suffered a PR disaster when a semi-autonomous vehicle was involved in a fatal collision, remain firm in their resolve to invest in self-driving cars.)
-In Germany, on the other hand, Audi are trying to commercialize their new A8 which would make them the first automobile company to release a Level 3 autonomous car (enabling the driver to completely take their hands off the wheel and the car to accelerate and slow down without assistance.)
+Meanwhile in the US, some experts predict that fully autonomous vehicles will be broadly deployed by 2020; and in September 2017, the American House of Representatives unanimously approved a bill to quickly allow self-driving cars without a human controller on roads.
+Because monoliths such as Mercedes, General Motors and even Toyota are all scrambling to bring self-driving cars to market—presumably to avoid becoming irrelevant when oil-run cars could become vastly outnumbered by autonomous, electric cars by 2030—the lobbying from these companies has likely been fierce enough to triumph over safety concerns from citizens about the maturity of this technology.
+(Even Uber, who suffered a PR disaster when a semi-autonomous vehicle was involved in a fatal collision, remain firm in their resolve to invest in self-driving cars.)
+In Germany, on the other hand, Audi are trying to commercialise their new A8 which would make them the first automobile company to release a Level 3 autonomous car (enabling the driver to completely take their hands off the wheel and the car to accelerate and slow down without assistance.)
 And starting in 2019, France will have the legislative framework to allow Level 5 autonomous vehicles on the road—meaning, 100 percent autonomous, self-driving cars, no human control necessary.

 On the Racecourse